kennytilton/mxtodomvc/README.md

 ### Summary
 Rewired reads and writes let Matrix transparently capture the dependency graph implicit in the application code we write.

 The transparency means we think *only* about our applications while coding.
 Because we build applications from small, declarative formulas, even the largest application decomposes naturally into manageable chunks.

+These formulas are functional yet fast, cacheing computations.
+Cache invalidation is auto

 Because this formulaic authoring extends to the model and not just the view, we enjoy this automaticity more broadly.
 With sufficent "glue" code, external libraries are brought under the dataflow umbrella.
 Dataflow then shapes the entire application.